RequestNetwork/requestNetwork/packages/advanced-logic/README.md

 This extension allows the payments and the refunds to be made on the Bitcoin blockchain.

+Note: this extension can be used with the bitcoin mainnet and testnet.

 Specifications of Address based bitcoin payments can be found [here](https://github.com/RequestNetwork/requestNetwork/blob/develop-v2/packages/advanced-logic/specs/payment-network-btc-address-based-0.1.0-DRAFT.md)

 ## Contributing